Last updated in September 2018

 But the real money these days is someplace else: Individual investors hold far more assets in stocks, mutual funds, and retirement accounts than they do in bank and credit union checking and savings accounts.

-Meanwhile, it’s now easier (and, starting in late September, free) to freeze your credit report—and we recommend you do that right now—to guard against identity fraud
+Meanwhile, it’s now easier and free to freeze your credit report—and we recommend you do that right now—to guard against identity fraud

 But even as banks, and credit-card issuers work to tighten security, a bigger but little-appreciated identity fraud threat is emerging: Identity thieves who steal your mutual fund assets, brokerage investments, and retirement savings.